mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

     cap.node.T = conv.port_a.T "Equating across variables";

-.. todo:: is it a generalization of Kirchoff's current law or merely
-	  the analog of Kirchoff's current law for this domain?

 In addition, a connection generates an equation for all the through variables as well.
 The equation that is generated is a conservation equation.
-You can think of this conservation equation as a generalization of Kirchoff's current law.
+You can think of this conservation equation as a generalization of Kirchoff's current law to any conserved quantity.
 Basically, it represents the fact that the connection itself has no "storage" ability and that whatever amount of the conserved quantity, in this case heat, that flows out of one component must go into the other(s).
 So in this case, the connect statement will generate the following equation with respect to the ``flow`` variables:

 .. code-block:: modelica